 The still unresolved saga of the mid-Wales windfarms and their possible giant pylon line across Shropshire shows the tenacity required, over years, to fight some campaigns.
-This one has been running for well over eight years and although "in hibernation" since 2016 is now threatening to come back thanks to the Welsh Government.
+This one has been running for well over a decade and although "in hibernation" since 2016 is now threatening to come back thanks to the Welsh Government.
 Read on for more detail.

 CPRE Shropshire is a member of the ‘Alliance’ of 22 campaign groups that took a very active part in the Mid Wales Windfarms Conjoined Public Inquiry (CPI) into five Montgomeryshire windfarms and a 132kV power line.
 Four of these windfarms planned to get their electricity out via National Grid’s Mid Wales Connection (NGMWC) project, which is a plan for a large sub-station near Cefn Coch from which a 50km 400kV power line on 50m pylons would run through Montgomeryshire and Shropshire to join the main grid near Lower Frankton.
 The CPI was the largest of its kind, and sat for 50 days over the course of a year, ending in May 2014.
 Charles Green (joint chair of CPRE Oswestry) is the Alliance’s central point of contact, responsible for submitting over 70 Alliance documents, and Sally Green (co-joint chair) has produced a wry illustrated history of the Inquiry.